|Non Food |

 If the yeast extract or autolyzed yeast is made from baker's yeast then it is a Halal ingredient.
 However if it is made from brewer's yeast, a by-product of beer making then it is not considered as Halal according to the MCG criteria because beer can penetrate in the yeast cells and never convert other things.
 Autolyzed Yeast Extract or Yeast Extract from beer is use mostly in cheese and crackers to provide bitterness.
 Autolyzed Yeast Extract from baker yeast is used in food products such as soups and other products to give a meaty taste without adding meat.

-Is Vanilla Extract a Halal ingredient
+Is Vanilla Extract a Halal ingredient:

 No, Vanilla Extract is used as a flavor and it is made from vanilla bean extract.
 It contains a minimum of 35% ethyl alcohol otherwise it will not be called vanilla extract according to the FDA regulations.
+It is a Haram ingredient.

 Halal Status of Chocolate Liquor: